How to Launch Your Website in 1 Hour with Canva — Even If You’re Not a Designer

 Very important: Check the search results for those keywords.

 If you want to rank on that page, look for newbie or smaller sites appearing in the results.
-You probably can’t beat big companies right away, but if you see a mix of big companies, random Reddit posts, Pinterest pins, and smaller sites, that keyword could be a good target.
+You cannot beat big companies right away, but if you see a mix of big companies (there will usually still be a few), random Reddit posts, Pinterest pins, smaller sites, a "People Also Ask" section, or poor search results that do not answer the search intent which you could address, that keyword could be a good target.

-Always go after long-tail keywords — they are less competitive and easier to rank for.
-For example, instead of “digital products,” target “digital products for small business owners.”
+Also, always go after long-tail keywords because they are less competitive and easier to rank for.
+For example, instead of targeting “digital products,” focus on “digital products for small business owners.”

 Once you have your keywords, use them in the H1 title and throughout the page (but don’t overdo it — 2–3 times is plenty).
-If you created a custom page on Fourthwall, go to that page’s settings and add a title and meta description.
+If you created a custom page on Fourthwall, go to that page’s settings and add a title, a meta description, and a URL slug.

 I recommend using ChatGPT for this: give the AI your keywords, and it can create the URL slug, title, description, and even suggest a page image (which you can create with AI or Canva).